lightbug-io/docs/basics/points.md

 - Identifiers:
     - Point ID: Unique identifier of the point
     - Device ID: Device that the point relates to
     - Transmission ID: Hash that relates to the transmission the data was received in.
-Can be used to connect mutiple points and readings.
+Can be used to connect multiple points and readings.
 - Timestamps:
     - Time the device recorded the point.
 (Can be 1970 if the device didn't know the time)
     - Time the point was successfully received by the receiving endpoint